andrewjpage/seqbox/README.md

 7. nanopore, not default, not covid. test for adding another readset to same raw sequencing

-8. nanopore, default, covid. testing combined sample source, sample, covid confirmatory pcr, extraction, tiling pcr, readset.
+?. nanopore, default, covid. testing combined sample source, sample, covid confirmatory pcr, extraction, tiling pcr, readset.

+8. illumina, extract is from cultures, not covid. testing a combined submission tracker input file with multiple samples.

+9. illumina, extract is from sample.

 ## How to add a new table